 Even as more states expand to offer online sports betting, domestic US online casinos are not usually part of the equation.
-Currently, only Delaware, New Jersey, and Pennsylvania offer online casinos with RNG roulette games, and that list doesn’t seem like it’s going to grow anytime soon.
+Currently, only a literal handful of states offer online casinos with RNG roulette games, and that list doesn’t seem like it’s going to grow anytime soon.

 Fortunately, legal roulette is available to most US residents over the Internet if they spin the wheel at offshore casino sites.
 These online betting operators have been offering US players the full Vegas treatment for years, and playing roulette online is safe, fun, and legal.
 No federal law bars individuals from doing so.

-Note: Two states – Washington and Connecticut – have formal laws against all online gambling, and roulette is definitely gambling.
-But even though the best online casinos will accept WA and CT residents (and we’ve never heard of anyone being fined or arrested for signing up), you are advised to play Internet roulette only at your own discretion.
+Note: Washington state has formal laws against all online gambling, and roulette is definitely gambling.
+But even though the best online casinos will accept WA residents (and we’ve never heard of anyone being fined or arrested for signing up), you are advised to play Internet roulette only at your own discretion.

 Roulette Banking Options

 When it comes to options to fund your online casino account, you have several choices at most offshore sites.
-Typical deposit methods are credit and debit cards, money orders, bank wires, cashier’s checks, and person-to-person services like Western Union and MoneyGram.
+Typical deposit methods are credit and debit cards, money orders, bank wires, cashier’s checks, and retail money transfers.
 However, these all come with added processing fees, variable limits, and many even have extended, multi-day wait times before you can actually play.

-That’s why Bitcoin (BTC) is the most recommended way to handle your online gambling finances.
-Bitcoin – and other supported cryptocurrency – gives you quick deposits, has zero attached fees, is 100% reliable, gets you biggest roulette bonuses, and offers the only same-day payout options for offshore play.
+That’s why Bitcoin (BTC) and other cryptocurrencies are the most recommended ways to handle your online gambling finances.
+Bitcoin – along with various supported altcoins – gives you quick deposits, has zero attached fees, is 100% reliable, gets you biggest roulette bonuses, and offers the only same-day payout options for offshore play.

-Yeah, you can use a Visa or Mastercard, but don’t play credit card roulette – Play real roulette online with Bitcoin instead!
+Sure, you can use a Visa or Mastercard, but don’t play credit card roulette – Play real roulette online with crypto instead!

 Online Roulette Bonus Offers Explained